ampleforth/AIPs/AIPs/aip-1.md

 #### `discussions-to` header

-While an AIP is in WIP or Proposed status, a `discussions-to` header will indicate the URL at [ampltalk.org](https://ampltalk.org/) where the AIP is being discussed.
+While an AIP is in WIP or Proposed status, a `discussions-to` header will indicate the URL on [Discord](https://discord.gg/6Amxhs4) where the AIP is being discussed.

 #### `created` header